Break-even ROAS

 The ROAS Profitability Problem

-Most media buyers and Shopify store owners scale based on the "platform ROAS" shown in Meta Ads Manager or Google Ads.
-However, platform ROAS doesn't know your cost of goods sold (COGS), your pick-and-pack fees, or the fact that 5% of your orders are returned.
+Many ecommerce operators start with the "platform ROAS" shown in Meta Ads Manager or Google Ads.
+However, platform ROAS does not know your cost of goods sold (COGS), fulfillment costs, payment fees, discounts, or refund rate.

 What does ROAS mean?